ecartz/nw-gyp/README.md

 trying to provide a smooth way for developers rather than specifying a lot of command line arguments.

-It supports node-webkit starts from v0.3.2 and users need to manually specify the version of node-webkit currently.
+It supports node-webkit starts from v0.3.2 and **users need to manually specify the version of node-webkit currently**.

 ## Features